Arghun-dev/React-Knowledge/README.md

 ## When and Where to setState

 In the case of something **doesn't** involve user interaction, you want to use **useEffect**, if it's something involves user interaction, you're gonna use **useCallback**

+- useEffect without dependency Array is going to call every single time whenever the component re-renders.